-13 / INVESTMENTS
+INVESTMENTS

-There are new information requirements for "investment products" and a new warning statement which must be included on any application form for an investment product (other than an insurance-based investment product) which will require firms to update their customer documentation and communications.
+There are new information requirements for "investment products" and a new warning statement which must be included on any application form for an investment product which will require firms to update their customer documentation and communications.

-For this purpose, an "investment product" means an "investment instrument" as defined by the Investment Intermediaries Act 1995 and certain insurance products.
+For this purpose, an "investment product" means an "investment instrument" as defined by the Investment Intermediaries Act 1995, a 'crypto-asset' within the meaning of MiCAR and certain insurance products.